elailai94/Peg-Moving-Game/README.md

 # Peg-Moving-Game
 ### About
-This is a basic interactive game that moves a peg around a board.
+Peg Moving Game is a basic interactive game that moves a peg around a board.
 It is written entirely in Python.

 ### License
-This game is licensed under the [MIT license.](https://github.com/elailai94/Peg-Moving-Game/blob/master/LICENSE)
+Peg Moving Game is licensed under the [MIT license.](https://github.com/elailai94/Peg-Moving-Game/blob/master/LICENSE)